jbock-java/jbock/README.md

 Just like the default behaviour of `getopt_long`, its behaviour is not `POSIXLY_CORRECT`: non-options do not stop option parsing, so options and non-options can be in any order.

+If necessary, it is possible to define a special token, that stops option parsing when encountered.
+See the `rm` example below.

 ### What sets it apart

 * No reflection, purely static analysis.